open-mmlab/mmdetection/docs/en/user_guides/inference.md

 model.cfg.test_dataloader.dataset.pipeline[0].type = 'LoadImageFromNDArray'
 test_pipeline = Compose(model.cfg.test_dataloader.dataset.pipeline)

+# visualizer has been created in line 31 and 34, if you run this demo in one notebook,
+# you need not build the visualizer again.

 # Init visualizer
 visualizer = VISUALIZERS.build(model.cfg.visualizer)
 # The dataset_meta is loaded from the checkpoint and